I’m here to tell you that growing weed indoors step-by-step is easy. Just follow along.

 Learning how to germinate a weed seed is a piece of cake, and also the first step you will take towards your new hobby.

-Germinating seeds means that you will force them to begin to grow and put out roots after a period of dormancy.
+Germinating seeds is a process of forcing them to begin to grow and put out roots.

 Seeds can be germinated in many ways and the first time you do it you will get a hang for it because there isn’t really too much science behind it.